-Section 16(a) of the Securities Exchange Act of 1934 requires our directors and executive officers and persons who own more than 10% of our securities to file initial reports of ownership of those securities on Form 3 and reports of changes in ownership on Form 4 or Form 5 with the Securities and Exchange Commission.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires our directors and executive officers and persons who own more than 10% of our securities to file initial reports of ownership of those securities on Form 3 and reports of changes in ownership on Form 4 or Form 5 with the Securities and Exchange Commission.
 Specific due dates for these reports have been established by the Securities and Exchange Commission, and we are required to disclose in this proxy statement any failure to timely file the required reports by these dates.
-Based solely on our review of the copies of these reports received by us and written representations from our directors and executive officers, we believe that our executive officers and directors complied with all Section 16(a) filing requirements for the fiscal year ended February 26, 2005, except that James S. Porter filed one late Form 4 with respect to shares of our common stock held by him in our 401(k) retirement plan.
+Based solely on our review of the copies of these reports received by us and written representations from our directors and executive officers, we believe that our executive officers and directors complied with all Section 16(a) filing requirements for the fiscal year ended February 25, 2006, except for three directors who participate in our Deferred Compensation Plan for Non-Employee Directors.
+Pursuant to the terms of the plan, phantom stock units are allocated quarterly to bookkeeping accounts established for participating directors under the Deferred Compensation Plan for Non-Employee Directors, in lieu of directors' annual Board and Board committee retainers and meeting fees, and additional phantom stock units are allocated in connection with the reinvestment of quarterly dividend equivalents.
+Directors do not have any control over the timing of the allocation of these units.
+Mr. Aldrich filed two late reports and Messrs.
+Davis and Shannon each filed one late report with respect to allocations made for their accounts under the Deferred Compensation Plan.